📱 The Love Ireland app is here — now on iPhoneDownload Love Ireland on the App Store

 On top of income tax, you pay the Universal Social Charge (USC).
 This is a separate levy that applies to most income.
 The approximate rates for 2026 are:

-PRSI (Pay Related Social Insurance) is a 4% employee contribution.
+PRSI (Pay Related Social Insurance) is a 4.2% employee contribution from January to September 2026, rising to 4.35% from 1 October 2026.
 This covers entitlements like the state pension, maternity benefit, and illness benefit.
 If you’re employed, your employer deducts this automatically.
-Self-employed Americans pay Class S PRSI at 4% on net income.
+Self-employed Americans pay Class S PRSI at the same rate on net income.

 Tax Credits That Reduce Your Bill